History of rail transport in Algeria: Network expansion and passenger rolling-stock renewal

 Selection of views of SNTF automotor trains.

 A CAF automotor train (Class ZZ 22).

 A Stadler FLIRT automotor train (Class 541).

 An Alstom Coradia automotor train (Class ZZe).

-Construction of the Tissemsilt to M'Sila line in 2016.
+Construction of the Tissemsilt-M'Sila line in 2016.

 In 2015, out of a 2300 km program for new lines, 1324 km were under construction, with the majority focused on the western part of the Rocade des Hauts Plateaux.

 On September 10, 2018, ANESRIF inaugurated the GSM-R railway telecommunication system for the first time in Africa.
 This telecommunication system aims to secure communications on an autonomous network between the center in Algiers and trains, as well as between trains and operators responsible for maintaining the network.

 In the late 2010s and early 2020s the Algerian railway network expanded with the opening of lines: